 Step 1: Ask Yourself Why

-Unless you have a concrete reason why you’re putting together a budget, you’re doomed to fail.
-Are you working towards paying off your student loans, saving towards a house or knocking out your credit card debt?
-Knowing the why will make the how exponentially easier.
-Figuring out your big picture goals will put any sacrifice into perspective.
+Unless you have a concrete reason to create a budget, you’re doomed to fail.
+Are you working toward paying off your student loans, saving toward a house or knocking out your credit card debt?
+Knowing the why will make the how much easier.
+Figuring out your big picture goals will put any sacrifice you may need to make into perspective.

 Step 2: Collaborate

-Collaborate with your spouse if you’re married.
-No budget has a chance of success if all family members aren’t on board.
+If you share expenses with someone else, you need to collaborate with them.
+No budget has a chance of success if all household members aren’t on board.
 Discuss what’s important to each of you and really listen to one another’s perspectives.
 A functional budget incorporates each person’s priorities.
-Again, talk about your big picture goals.
+Again, talk about your big-picture goals.

 Step 3: Choose a Budgeting System

 No need to reinvent the wheel here, as user-friendly budgeting programs abound.
-Whether you choose You Need a Budget (YNAB), Mint, an Excel spreadsheet (or Google Sheets), or even a simple pad of paper, pick one method and then stick to it.
+Whether you choose one of the best budgeting apps like You Need a Budget (YNAB), Quicken, an Excel spreadsheet (or Google Sheets), or even a simple pad of paper, pick one method and then stick to it.
 One chosen system will work 100% better than choosing nothing at all.